pyOpenSci/python-package-guide/tutorials/1-installable-code.md

 ## Step 2: Add code to your package

 Within the `pyospackage` subdirectory, add one or more Python modules.
-A python module refers to a .py file containing the code that you want your package to access and run.
+A Python module refers to a `.py` file containing the code that you want your package to access and run.

 If you don't have code already and are just learning how to create a Python package, then create an empty `add_numbers.py` file.
 You will populate the `add_numbers.py` file with code provided below.